US Visitor Visa concerns. Can My Philippine Friend Visit Me in the USA?

 USCIS officers are experts in sniffing out these sort of schemes, and they, too, are “under the gun” to be especially alert and suspicious given the current USA anti-immigrant mindset.

-So make damn sure your friend doesn’t indicate she is even thinking of any sort of paid employment in the USA if she gets the visa.
+So make damn sure your friend doesn’t indicate she is even thinking of any sort of paid (or unpaid) employment in the USA if she gets the visa.

 She could easily be turned back and returned to the Philippines at the US POE.